Sadiq Khan: Political views and positions

 On 13 October 2023, during the Gaza war, Khan urged Israel to exercise restraint, arguing that a blockade of the Gaza Strip could lead to "suffering" among Palestinian civilians.
 On 27 October 2023, he further called for a ceasefire.
 He was criticised by Jewish figures, including the UK Chief Rabbi Ephraim Mirvis, who stated that "a ceasefire now would be an irresponsible stepping stone to yet more Hamas terrorist brutality".
 In a later interview with Mehdi Hasan, Khan appeared to suggest that the Chief Rabbi's criticisms of him had an Islamophobic motive.
 Khan stated: "I'd ask those Jewish people to just pause and reflect on their response to me calling for a ceasefire ... what motivated them to come out in the way they did against the Mayor of London, and the Mayor of Greater Manchester – I'll give you a clue, he's not called 'Ahmed Bourani', he's called Andy Burnham, whereas I'm called Sadiq Khan."
 Khan apologised for the remarks a day after the footage was released, stating: "At times it is clear to me, and others, that as a mayor of London of Islamic faith, I am held to a different standard and that can be frustrating – particularly during a divisive election campaign.
 But, it wasn't fair of me to have levelled that frustration at the Chief Rabbi."
+In September 2025, Khan called out the Israeli government for committing genocide in Gaza.

-In October 2025, Khan sparked controversy for suggesting that the chant "from the river to the sea" at pro-Palestinian marches, which critics say calls for the destruction of the Jewish state, was not inherently antisemitic.
-He was criticized by shadow home secretary Chris Philp, who said: "Calling for the complete destruction of Israel, a state established with UN approval, is a hateful and extremist message".
+In October 2025, Khan sparked controversy for suggesting that the chant "from the river to the sea" at pro-Palestinian marches, which critics say calls for the dismantlement of Israel, was not inherently antisemitic.
+He was criticised by shadow home secretary Chris Philp, who said: "Calling for the complete destruction of Israel, a state established with UN approval, is a hateful and extremist message".
 Shadow community secretary James Cleverly added that the slogan "calls for wiping the world’s only Jewish state from the map […] Sadiq Khan has once again let the capital’s Jewish community down".
 Labour Against Anti-Semitism co-director Alex Hearn stated: "For two years, Sadiq Khan's London has been the scene of marches which have given a platform for virulent anti-Jewish racism and threatened the peace and safety of the Jewish community," adding that "listening to Jewish voices calling out this hateful chant would be a good place for him to start to undo the damage."